Mapping class groups of Heegaard splittings: Periodic automorphisms

-Extend this triangulation to each disk by placing a vertex in the center of the disk and extending edges out to the vertices on the boundary.
-Then for each $g \in G''$, we can extend $g$ to the disks by the unique simplicial map that agrees with $g$ on the boundary of the disk.
+Extend this triangulation to each disk by taking the cone over the triangulation of its boundary.
+This triangulation consists of a vertex in the center of the disk and edges from this vertex to each vertex in the boundary.
+Then for each $g \in G''$, the cone structure induces a unique simplicial map that fixes the interior vertex and agrees with $g$ on the boundary of the disk.

 The complement of the disks is a collection of balls whose boundaries are now triangulated.
-Extend this triangulation to the balls by placing a vertex in the center of each and extending edges and faces to the boundary.
-We can thus extend $g$ to $H$ by the unique simplicial map that agrees with $g$ on the boundaries of the balls.
+Extend this triangulation to the balls by taking a cone over the boundary of each ball.
+We can again extend $g$ to $H$ by the unique simplicial map that fixes the interior vertex and agrees with $g$ on the boundaries of the balls.

 For each element $g$ of $G''$, there is a unique simplicial map of $H$ that agrees with $g$ on the boundary.
 The set $G' \subset Aut(H)$ consisting of these maps is a subgroup such that each element of $G'$ restricts to an element of $G''$.
 The fixed point set in $H$ consists of the edges that have one vertex at a fixed point in $\partial H$ and the other vertex in the interior of $H$, or vertices at the center of a disk and a ball in the interior.
 Any properly embedded arcs and graphs consisting of these edges are boundary parallel. \end{proof}